-As of December 31, 2020, the Company had not commenced any operations.
-All activity for the period from September 29, 2020 (inception) through December 31, 2020 relates to the Company's formation and its initial public offering ("Initial Public Offering"), which is described below.
+As of December 31, 2021, the Company had not commenced any operations.
+All activity through December 31, 2021 relates to the Company's formation and its initial public offering ("Initial Public Offering"), which is described below and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+The Company will generate non-operating income in the form of interest income from the investments held in the Trust Account (as defined below).

 The registration statement for the Company's Initial Public Offering was declared effective on January 13, 2021.
-On January 19, 2021 the Company consummated the Initial Public Offering of 25,000,000 units (the "Units" and, with respect to the Class A common stock included in the Units sold, the "Public Shares"), which includes the partial exercise by the underwriter of its over-allotment option in the amount of 3,200,000 Units, at \$10.00 per Unit, generating gross proceeds of \$250,000,000 which is described in Note 3.
+On January 19, 2021 the Company consummated the Initial Public Offering of 25,000,000 units (the "Units" and, with respect to the Class A common stock included in the Units sold, the "Public Shares"), which includes the partial exercise by the underwriter of its over-allotment option in the amount of 3,200,000 Units, at \$10.00 per Unit, generating gross proceeds of \$250,000,000 which is described in Note 4.

-Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 7,000,000 warrants (the "Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant in a private placement to Monument Circle Sponsor LLC (the "Sponsor"), generating gross proceeds of \$7,000,000, which is described in Note 4.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 7,000,000 warrants (the "Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant in a private placement to Monument Circle Sponsor LLC (the "Sponsor"), generating gross proceeds of \$7,000,000, which is described in Note 5.